Tech-i-s/techis-python-7days/assignment-pack/readme.md

 - Please use custom variable naming system in your assignment submission
     - do not copy the solution, use as a template to guide you

+- WARNING:
+    - do not directly copy paste the solution code
+        - doing so will hang your computer

 ***